ChickenNuggetsPerson/BURT_V2/README.md

 Everything here is very vauge because we do not know what the new game is yet.
 Though I do want to invest a lot of time over the summer in a solid odometry and auton system.
 Purdue Sigbots has a lot of good information on their website: https://wiki.purduesigbots.com/software/odometry

+## Easy PID Creation

+One important part of any antonomous movement is the use of PIDs.
+In order to make the creation of PIDs easy, I made a PID class.
+When the PID is created, a PIDConfig is passed into the constructor along with the target value.
+Example:

+    PID turnPID(PIDConfig(0.15, 0.001, 0.4), 90); // Set the target to 90 degrees

+Then in the movement loop, run `.iterate()` and it will return the result value from the PID.
+Make sure to also pass in the current value.
+Here is an example loop using the PID:

+    while (true) {

+        heading = odometrySystemPointer->currentPos().rot;
+        double power = turnPID.iterate(heading);

+        LeftDriveSmart.spin(fwd, -power, volt);
+        RightDriveSmart.spin(fwd, power, volt);

+        wait(0.05, seconds);
+    }

 # Specific Burt Features

 ## Dynamically Generated Config Screen